Sanidhyaekhar/Saregama-India-Ltd-FMVA/README.md

-# Saregama-India-Ltd-FMVA
-Saregama India Ltd — Financial Model (FMVA)
+# Saregama India Ltd. Financial Modelling & Valuation

 A full integrated financial model for Saregama India Ltd (NSE: SAREGAMA), covering  historical financials from FY2021-22 to FY2024-25 and projections upto FY2029-30.
 All figures are in Indian Rupees (₹ Lakhs) unless stated otherwise.